IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

         def configure_optimizers(self):
             return Adam(self.parameters(), lr=1e-3)

-.. note:: The LightningModule itself has the parameters, so pass in self.parameters()
+.. note:: The :class:`~pytorch_lightning.core.LightningModule` itself has the parameters, so pass in self.parameters()

 However, if you have multiple optimizers use the matching parameters